 - Proposal: You must submit a course proposal online via Google Form (click the link at the top of this page).

 - Signatures: Your proposal (the Google Doc created from your web form responses) will be shared with the required reviewers after your supplemental documentation has been received.
-The reviewers, who will have “suggesting” access, will be some combination of the following, depending on the nature of your proposal: Department Chair(s)/Program Director(s), Director of General Education, Registrar’s Office, Library Director, LFC/E-Learning Team, Admissions, and Academic Dean.
+The reviewers, who will have “suggesting” access, will be some combination of the following, depending on the nature of your proposal: Department Chair(s)/Program Director(s), Director of General Education, Registrar’s Office, Library Director, LFC/E-Learning Team, Advising, and Academic Dean.
 Reviewers will receive an email invitation to review and sign the proposal, and you will be copied on the invitation.
 After this initial point of contact by staff, it is YOUR (the proposer’s) responsibility to ensure that the required signatures are in place.
+Please allow signers adequate time to review the proposal.
+More complex proposals may require more time.
 The proposal cannot be considered by the Committee without all signatures.

 As noted above, the individuals who will review a proposal vary depending on the nature of the proposal.
 For academic policy proposals, all signatures signify approval or support of the proposal.

 Approvers will receive an email invitation to review and sign the proposal, and you will be copied on the invitation.
 After this initial point of contact by staff, it is YOUR (the proposer’s) responsibility to ensure that the required signatures are in place.
+Please allow signers adequate time to review the proposal.
+More complex proposals may require more time.
 The proposal cannot be considered by the Committee without all signatures.

 Note: Reviewers may enter their signatures may directly on the last page of the Google doc proposal.
 An email sent to Kerri Maher at firstname.lastname@example.org from the reviewer’s Augsburg account with a short message indicating their approval is also acceptable.